Is also referred to as Acquired immune deficiency syndrome or Acquired immunodeficiency syndrome

 - Difficulty with motor movement and behavior are seen

-- Increased prevelance of infections with additional virus
+– The increased prevalence of infections with the additional virus

 - Human papillomavirus, Epstein-Barr virus, Human herpesvirus 8

-- A cancer that is caused by a virus
+– A type of cancer that can be caused by the virus in some cases.

 - Affects the skin, lungs, mouth, and intestines